 A humorous in-work example is the Youtube series You Suck At Photoshop.
 It's a series of videos teaching the viewer how to use Photoshop, but as the series progresses the audience learns all about the creator's personal problems by this trope.

 Matthew Mercer suffered literalCreator Breakdown trying to produce the Grand Finale to There Will Be Brawl, to the point that he ended up on bed rest with a pinched nerve and caused the delay of the finale.
 In a subversion though, blame for this was squarely placed on Executive Meddling: The Escapist suddenly (without even consulting him) announced that the finale would premiere a week earlier than he had planned.

 Miss Hannah Minx might currently suffer from this.
 She usually didn't care about her male viewers otherinterest in her.
-But after she posted one single video without showing her breasts enough.
-She got tons of hatemail.
-Her next video was a passive aggressive complain about her reception.
+But after she posted one single video without showing her breasts enough, she got tons of hatemail.
+Her next video was a passive aggressive complaint about her reception.
 Afterwards she went back to her original style for a short while only to be called a hypocritical prostitute.
 Her latest active video series was when she attended a dance contest.
 Since then her weekly videos about Japanese has only been updated about once every third month.
-Something on the dance contest might have been the final blow, who broke her.
+Something on the dance contest might have been the final blow, which broke her.

 She hasn't updated Youtube, Facebook, or Twitter since October 13th, 2013, so something has definitely happened.

 According to this Reddit post, she is now married and a mother.
 Her former manager now owns her channel and Twitter, hence her absence.

 Nina Paley, after a bad breakup with her husband, found solace in the Ramayana, particularly the story of Rama saving his wife Sita and later having problems taking her back.
 The result: Sita Sings the Blues.